Hospitality House opened in October 2000 to provide find home, health and hope to women experiencing homelessness.

 How We Fit In

 Hospitality House was opened to fill this need in the south King County area in October 2000.
-People from the community came together, with the help of twelve churches in the area, to establish this single homeless women’s shelter at the Lake Burien Presbyterian Church.
+People from the community came together with the help of twelve churches in the area to establish this shelter at Lake Burien Presbyterian Church for single women experiencing homelessness.
 Hospitality House’s 90-day program lays the foundation for empowerment and success for a better future.

-It all begins with meeting the basic needs of clients – a bed, a hot meal, and a safe and stable environment.
-Our home-like atmosphere combined with a new found security affords clients the opportunity to look beyond their current circumstances to their future.
-Each client’s objective is to find permanent housing and financial stability but how this is achieved is based upon the needs of the individual client.
+It all begins with meeting the basic needs of clients (residents) – a bed, a hot meal, and a safe, stable environment.
+Our home-like atmosphere combined with a new sense of security affords clients the opportunity to look beyond their current circumstances to their future.
+Each client’s objective is to find permanent housing and financial stability, but how this is achieved is based upon the needs of the individual.
 Case managers support clients throughout the program as we believe that case management is the underpinning of our client’s future and an integral piece of our program.
 Our clients are given the tools and the blue prints necessary to build their own futures; we help to implement the pouring of the foundation.